-I have had many people come to me for search engine optimization services armed with loads of complex plans and schemes they believe they are supposed to be following, based on what they’ve found doing internet research.
+When people approach me about search engine optimization services they often come armed with loads of complex plans and schemes they believe they are supposed to be following, based on what they’ve found doing internet research.
 When I get into those meetings I feel like a doctor whose patient just spent weeks on a hundred different “medical” websites researching scores of “proven” remedies for his condition before coming to the appointment.

 It’s not that complicated.
 It’s the words you use that matter more than anything.
 First, though, before I start giving you search engine optimization advice, let me prove that I know what I’m talking about, so you feel comfortable with my SEO tips.